pmq20/fast-hessian/README.md

 # V8 Hessian

-Add Hessian 2.0 serialization and deserialization support to Google V8 Edit Add topics
+Add Hessian 2.0 serialization and deserialization support to Google V8.

 ## See Also